-Our focus is to provide an enhanced and personalised learning experience to our GCSE students, supporting their studies so they can achieve their future ambitions.
-We offer a wide range of subjects to study at GCSE level, with strength in Science, Technology, Engineering, Arts, Maths, Foreign Languages and Business & Enterprise.
-Our young people greatly benefit from our Study Skills Programme, Booster Classes, One-to-One Interview and Career Coaching.
+Our focus is to provide an enhanced and personalised learning experience for our GCSE students, supporting their studies so they can achieve their future ambitions.
+We offer a wide range of subjects to study at GCSE level including English Language, English Literature, Mathematics, Further Mathematics, Biology, Chemistry, Physics, French, Spanish, Geography, History, Business Studies, Computer Science, Art, Music, and PE.
+Our young people greatly benefit from our Study Skills Programme, Booster Classes, One-to-One Interview, and Practice Career Coaching.

-A phrase you’ll hear our students use quite frequently is…what have you done today to make you feel proud?
-A simple question that captures the very spirit of our positive educational environment.
+A phrase you’ll hear our students use quite frequently is…”What have you done today to make you feel proud?”
+This is a simple question that captures the very spirit of our positive educational environment and the lyrics of our school song ‘Proud’.

-As educators we have proud moments every day but we’re particularly proud of our students’ academic performance.
-In 2019, 93% of our Year 11 pupils achieved Grade 4 and above.
+As educators, we have proud moments every day but we’re particularly proud of our students’ academic performance.
+Since 2019, 100% of our Year 11 pupils achieved Grade 4 and above with many of them achieving excellent Value Added results.
 We believe that our personalised approach to learning, our Study Skills Programme, and access to resources and enrichment activities, provide the right environment for our young people to flourish.

 The Webber Team will do all they can to assist students transitioning from Year 9 to Year 10, supporting the important decision process around subject selection.
 We use Cambridge Online Assessments and one-to-one interviews to help focus our young people’s choices around their strengths and talents.